BimmerGestalt/AAIdrive/docs/faq.md

 : The `release` and `debug` versions are signed by different keys, as some phones may refuse to install apps without a release signature.

 Why isn't this available on the Google Play Store?
 : During this early stage, the app needs further testing before releasing to a wider anonymous public.
-Additionally, it relies on a feature which enables to app to stay completely shut down until the car connects, which was removed in Android Oreo, and Google Play Store does not allow uploading apps that are targeting old API versions.

 How do I get past this other problem?
 : Please [reach out](mailto:hufman+androidautoidrive@gmail.com?subject=Android Auto IDrive Question) for support!